KeiVarae Russell: Los Angeles Chargers

 On November 26, 2019, Russell signed with the Los Angeles Chargers' practice squad.
 He was released on December 10, 2019.

 New York Giants

 Russell signed with the New York Giants on August 29, 2020.
 He was waived on September 5, 2020.

 Green Bay Packers

 On October 28, 2020, Russell was signed to the Green Bay Packers' practice squad.
 He was elevated to the active roster on November 14 for the team's week 10 game against the Jacksonville Jaguars, and reverted to the practice squad after the game.
-He was again elevated on January 15 and 23 for the team's divisional playoff game against the Los Angeles Rams and NFC Championship Game against the Tampa Bay Buccaneers, and reverted to the practice squad again following each game.
+He was again elevated on January 15 and 23 for the team's divisional playoff game against the Los Angeles Rams and National Football Conference Championship Game against the Tampa Bay Buccaneers, and reverted to the practice squad again following each game.
 On January 26, 2021, Russell signed a reserves/futures contract with the Packers.
 He was released on May 24, 2021.